 - Food drives.
 An essential source of high-quality, shelf-stable items, food drives provide flexibility for food banks.
 The food received can be distributed immediately or stored until needed.
 Individuals, families, church groups, companies, and businesses start food drives.

 - Farmers.
 Many food banks have relationships with local farmers – from small urban gardens to sprawling rural operations – who donate a portion of their crops to the food bank.
 These donations help food banks provide healthy foods to our neighbors who may not otherwise have access to fresh produce.
 These relationships are also a critical part of fighting food waste by giving farmers and growers an option to donate excess produce.

 Want to make a food donation to your local food bank?
 Check out what’s best to donate and what you should avoid.

 2. Food banks purchase food

 Sometimes, food banks may purchase the items their neighbors need but aren’t donated regularly, such as fresh produce and dairy.
-In many cases, food banks purchase this food at much lower prices than what we spend at the grocery store so donated dollars can turn into more meals.
-Purchasing also means food banks can be flexible to address needs specific to their communities like culturally or medically specific diets.
+Food banks often buy this food at much lower prices than what we spend at the grocery store, so donated dollars can turn into more meals.
+Purchasing also means food banks can be flexible to address needs specific to their communities, like culturally or medically specific diets.

 Find your local food bank and make a monetary donation now.